Trump says he plans to ‘take care’ of people with expiring unemployment benefits

 “I think it’s a statement of the obvious that I have members who are all over the lot,” he told reporters.

-As the talks continue, conservatives groups increasingly are warning the president of the economic and political consequences of adding at least $1 trillion to this year’s deficit.
-Club for Growth President David McIntosh on Tuesday said the Senate GOP’s proposal “irresponsibly spends on an amended extension of the expanded unemployment insurance benefit and another round of stimulus checks.”
+As the talks continue, conservative groups increasingly are warning the president of the economic and political consequences of adding at least $1 trillion to this year’s deficit.
+Club for Growth President David McIntosh said the Republican proposal “irresponsibly spends on an amended extension of the expanded unemployment insurance benefit and another round of stimulus checks.”

 “It’s unfortunate that McConnell caved to Speaker Pelosi and her socialist special interests before negotiations have even begun,” Mr. McIntosh said.